janbaykara/zotero-syllabus/README.md

   - **Vertical** — covers with abstracts in a reading stack (narrow column).
   - **Grid** — equal-size magazine tiles across the pane.
   - **Packed** — mixed-size tiles, like a contents page.
 - **Annotations** — covers with every highlight and note on the item. **Quotes** orders those excerpts by location in the document or by date added.
-Check **Show items with no annotations** to keep unread items in the list.
+Check **Show items with no annotations** to keep items without highlights in the list.

-Click a cover or card to select it in Zotero; double-click opens the best attachment.

 #### Sort

-- **Auto** — collection order, or syllabus class order when you are on a syllabus.
+- **Auto** — collection order, or syllabus class order on a syllabus.
 - **A–Z** — title.
 - **Date** — item date, newest first.
 - **Added** — date added, newest first.